sylvaingi/meteor-smartfile/README.md

 }
 ```

 It can be overriden in order to tweak the upload contents, as the data parameter is a Node.js Buffer instance.
-A real-world usage would be resizing an image in 3 sizes and upload them to SmartFile via 3 calls to `SmartFile.save()`.
+A real-world usage would be resizing a received image in 3 sizes and upload them
+to SmartFile via 3 calls to `SmartFile.save()`.

 ## License